martin-ockajak/automorph/docs/Quickstart.md

 ### Adjust

-- Remove unused examples in `examples/project/src/main/scala`
+- Remove unused examples in and build dependencies
-- Remove unused dependencies in `examples/project/build.sbt`